-&lt;sup>8 It was here that Lord Denman died in 1854: it was at this time in the occupation of his brother-in-law, the Rev. R. W. Vevers, the then incumbent of the parish.
+&lt;sup>1 It was here that Lord Denman died in 1854: it was at this time in the occupation of his brother-in-law, the Rev. R. W. Vevers, the then incumbent of the parish.

-A judgment that will shock those who, not without reason, regard 'Emma'as the masterpiece of Miss Austen, but in an ardent and ambitious
+&lt;sup>2 A judgment that will shock those who, not without reason, regard "Emma" as the masterpiece of Miss Austen, but in an ardent and ambitious young advocate not an unnatural judgment.
+The defender of Brandreth was hardly likely to take much interest in the irrepressible gossip of Miss Bates, or the imaginary ailments of Mr. Woodhouse.